curlpipe/ox/tasks.todo.md

 0.2.7 (Small patches) { Small tweaks and large rewrites to make Ox more comfy }
-- [ ] Undoing
-  - [ ] Undoing to origin makes file not dirty
-    - [ ] Add last save index (0) to document
-    - [ ] Set to patch number on save event
-    - [ ] Detect when at last save index
-      - [ ] Make not dirty
-  - [ ] Undo / Redo patch limit to prevent high memory usage
-    - [ ] When undo stack reaches a length over patch limit
-    - [ ] Ensure that the file doesn't go back to not dirty!!!
 - [ ] Bug Fixing
   - [ ] Add log file
     - [ ] Add command line option for log file location